Kaleigh Fratkin

-Kaleigh Fratkin (born March 24, 1992) is a Canadian women's ice hockey player with the Boston Pride of the Premier Hockey Federation (PHF).
-The third-longest tenured player and leading scorer among defenders in PHF history, she was the first Canadian player to sign a contract in the league, is a four-time PHF all-star, and is a two-time PHF Defender of the Year in 2020 and 2021.
-She was also a member of the Boston Pride roster that captured the 2021 and 2022 Isobel Cup.
+Kaleigh Fratkin (born March 24, 1992) is a Canadian professional ice hockey player who played most recently for Boston of the Professional Women's Hockey League (PWHL).
+The second-longest tenured player and leading scorer among defenders in Premier Hockey Federation (PHF) history, she was the first Canadian player to sign a contract in the league, is a five-time PHF all-star, and is a two-time PHF Defender of the Year in 2020 and 2021.
+She was also a member of the Boston Pride roster that captured the 2021 and 2022 Isobel Cup, and was one of three 2023 PHF All-Star captains.
 Previous to the joining the NWHL, she won the Clarkson Cup in 2015 and was the first girl to play boys' midget AAA hockey in British Columbia.

 Playing career

 Early career

 During high school, she played for the Vancouver NW Giants of the boys' BC Hockey U18 AAA league, the first girl in history to play on a British Columbian midget major boys' league, playing alongside future NHLers Sam Reinhart and Alexander Kerfoot.
 She finished third in scoring among her team's defenders during the 2009–10 season, despite missing fifteen games with an injury.
 That year, the Giants won a provincial championship, and Fratkin was named a finalist for the BC Athlete of the Year award.
 She would also make a handful of appearances for the Aldergrove Kodiaks in the boys' Pacific Junior Hockey League.

 From 2010 to 2014, she played for the Boston University Terriers women's ice hockey, accumulating a total of 66 points across 151 NCAA games.
-She scored 10 points in 38 games in her rookie collegiate season, notching her first goal on the 11th of February 2011 against Northeastern University.
+She scored 10 points in 38 games in her rookie collegiate season, notching her first goal on 11 February 2011 against Northeastern University.
 She broke out in the 2012–13 season, almost doubling her point production up to 17 points in 37 games, and picking up points in seven of the last eight games of the year.
 She was named an assistant captain for the team ahead of senior year, where she would go on to score a career-best 30 points in 38 games, being named a 2013–14 New England Division I All-Star and Hockey East First-Team All-Star.